zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ## 2. Locate texture files and convert DDS to TEX

-1. First, you can delete alternate files, ie., files beginning with `4x_` or `2x_` because TEX does not need alternate files to display at lower texture settings.
+1. First, you can delete alternate files, i.e., files beginning with `4x_` or `2x_` because TEX does not need alternate files to display at lower texture settings.
 2. Convert each DDS file to TEX by right clicking it, selecting `LtMAO` then click `Ritoddstex: Convert To TEX`.
 3. After you convert your files to TEX, you can delete any remaining DDS files.
 If LtMAO gives any errors like `Unsupported DDS format`, try converting to PNG using the same context menu, back to DDS, and finally to TEX.
 You can delete your remaining PNG files alongside the DDS files.
-4. If theres a folder labeled `particles`, you need to convert DDS files there as well.
+4. If there is a folder labeled `particles`, you need to convert DDS files there as well.

 ![ddstexdel.png](/user-pictures/fbs/ddstexdel.png =x105)